-In 1994 the house at 10050 Cielo Drive was demolished.
-But the memory of what happened there in the early morning hours of August 9, 1969, endures.
-Actress Sharon Tate, Jay Sebring, Abigail Folger, Wojciech Frykowski, and Steven Parent were brutally murdered by members of the Manson Family.
+Sharon Tate called it the house of love, but the residence at 10050 Cielo Drive turned out to be a house of horror.
+On a hot summer night in August 1969, pregnant actress Sharon Tate, Jay Sebring, Abigail Folger, Wojciech Frykowski, and Steven Parent were brutally murdered by members of the Manson family.

 By the end of World War II, Michèle Morgan returned to France and in 1946 actress Lillian Gish moved in to 10050 Cielo Drive with her mother while filming Duel in the Sun.
 Rudolph Altobelli, a talent manager, bought the house in the early ’60s and started to rent the house out.
 Residents included celebrities like Cary Grant, Henry Fonda, Mark Lindsay and Paul Revere & the Raiders.

 Dennis Wilson and Terry Melcher

 In the summer of 1966, Altobelli leased the Cielo Drive house to music producer Terry Melcher and actress Candice Bergen, whose time at the house would set the tragic events of August 9, 1969 into motion.

 On February 12, 1969, Roman Polanski and his pregnant wife Sharon Tate signed a lease for the house on 10050 Cielo Drive.
 They moved in three days later…